vdavez/codingforlawyers/_chapters/ch3.md

 {% highlight javascript %}
 {
 	"title": "Hey Jude",
-	"group": "Beatles",
+	"artist": "Beatles",
-	"tracks": ["Can't Buy Me Love","I Should Have Known Better","Paperback Writer","Rain","Lady Madonna","Revolution","Hey Jude","Old Brown Shoe","Don't Let Me Down","The Ballad of John and Yoko"],
-	"released":1970
+	"tracks": [
+	    "Can't Buy Me Love",
+	    "I Should Have Known Better",
+	    "Paperback Writer",
+	    "Rain",
+	    "Lady Madonna",
+	    "Revolution",
+	    "Hey Jude",
+	    "Old Brown Shoe",
+	    "Don't Let Me Down",
+	    "The Ballad of John and Yoko"
+	],
+	"released": 1970
 }
 {% endhighlight %}

 This is an object.
-It uses "keys" and "values" to describe attributes of the object.
+It uses "keys"(e.g. "title", "artist", etc.) and "values" ("Hey Jude", "Beatles", etc.) to describe attributes of the object.
 Let's define a variable "scotus" as an object:

 {% highlight javascript %}
 scotus = {
-	"name": "Supreme Court of the United States", "justices": ["Roberts","Scalia","Kennedy","Thomas","Ginsburg","Breyer","Alito","Sotomayor","Kagan"] }
+	"name": "Supreme Court of the United States", "justices": ["Roberts", "Scalia", "Kennedy", "Thomas", "Ginsburg", "Breyer", "Alito", "Sotomayor", "Kagan"] }
 {% endhighlight %}

 The reason objects are special is that you can access the attributes in a powerful way.
-So, for example, if you asked the computer what `scotus["name"]` is, the computer would say: `"Supreme Court of the United States"`.
+So, for example, if you asked the computer what `scotus["name"]` was, the computer would say: `"Supreme Court of the United States"`.

 ### Conclusion